Cyberworld-builders/talent-assessment/docs/production-email-fix-troubleshooting.md

 5. **Test Redis connectivity** - Verify no password conflicts
 6. **Clear all caches** - Application, config, and framework caches
 7. **Restart services** - Full container restart may be required
+8. **Verify container file updates** - Ensure configuration changes are in the running container

 ## Related Issues